-Here, you can find answers to a number of questions about Photoshop Elements Techniques, the issues found here on the CDP website, videos, and more.
+Here, you can find answers to a number of questions about Photoshop Elements Techniques magazine, the back issues found here on the CDP website, videos, and more.

 - How do I get the issues on my iPad?

 - How do I unzip the extras files?

 - I don’t want to have to download each issue and extras file individually.
 Do you have an alternative?

 - Is there anything missing from the magazines?

 - How about the cheatsheets for the videos?